Your Down Payment

 • Piggy-back loans

-You can fund your down payment with a second mortgage that closes along with the first.
-Generally the piggyback loan takes care of 10 percent of the home's price, and the first mortgage finances 80 percent.
-Instead of the traditional 20 percent down payment, the homebuyer will just have to pull together the remaining 10 percent.
+A piggy-back loan is a second mortgage that closes at the same time as the first.
+Generally the piggyback loan takes care of 10 percent of the home's price, while the first mortgage finances 80 percent.
+In contrast to the traditional 20 percent down payment, the homebuyer just has to cover the remaining 10 percent.

 • Carry-Back loans

-In a "carry back" situation, the seller agrees to lend you a piece of his home equity to help you get your down payment money.
-The buyer finances the highest percentage of the purchase price through a traditional mortgage program and finances the remaining funds with the seller.
-Usually you will pay a slightly higher rate with the loan from the seller.
+In a "carry back" situation, the seller commits to loan you a portion of his home equity to assist you with your down payment funds.
+In this scenario, you would finance the largest portion of the purchase price with a traditional lender and finance the remainder with the seller.
+Usually you will pay a slightly higher interest rate with the loan financed by the seller.

 The satisfaction will be the same, no matter how you manage to pull together your down payment.
-Your brand new home will be worth it!
+Your brand new home will be your reward!

 Got a Question?